Mali - Doctors of the World

 Since 2012 Mali has experienced recurring instability and violence

-This has mainly been caused by armed militias in northern regions such as Gao that the government finds difficult to control.
+The culmination of which has triggered mass displacement, socio-political instability, climate shocks, epidemics and unprecedented levels of food and nutrition insecurity.
+About 1.5 million people have fled their homes since 2012, some of them several times.
 As a result of the country’s instability, access to healthcare has been severely disrupted, especially in more rural areas.
 More than 85% of the country’s population lives over 5 kilometers away from the nearest health facility.
 In hard to reach communities this has led to a rise in the prevalence of severe malaria and other common diseases that would be otherwise easily prevented.

 Mali © Seyba Keita